-The programme is well aligned with the 2016 Finnish development policy and its priority areas: enhancing the rights and status of women and girls; improving the economies of developing countries to ensure more jobs, livelihood opportunities and well-being; democratic and better-functioning societies; increased food security and better access to water and energy; and the sustainability of natural resources.
-This FORVAC programme aims explicitly at increasing livelihood and employment, and it is built around the principles of the sustainability of natural resources.
-The programme also aims at increasing women participation in forestry-based livelihood.
+The programme is well aligned with both the 2016 Finnish development policy (under which is was planned) and the more recent 2021 Finnish development policy10 and its priority areas: promoting the rights of women and girls; education and training; sustainable economy and decent work; peaceful, democratic societies; climate change, biodiversity and sustainable management and use of natural resources.
+This FORVAC programme aims explicitly at increasing livelihoods and decent work, and it is built around the principles of the protection and sustainable management and use of natural resources.
+The programme also aims at increasing women participation in forestry-based livelihoods.

-The programme is also part of the MFA's Country Strategy for Development Cooperation with Tanzania 2016-2019.
-The Strategy aims to contribute to the Tanzanian development results, of good governance, and promotion of inclusive, sustainable and employment enhancing growth.
+The programme is also part of the MFA's Country Strategy for Development Cooperation with Tanzania 2021-2024.
+The Country Strategy includes Impact 2: Improved Forest-based Livelihoods and Climate Resilience.
+The Strategy aims to contribute to the Tanzanian development goals within the Tanzania Development Vision 2025 of good governance, and promotion of inclusive, sustainable and employment enhancing growth.